primeqa/primeqa/examples/QVE/README.md

+# Question Value Estimation (QVE)

+## Introduction
+This is an re-implementation of the ACL2022 paper "[Synthetic Question Value Estimation for Domain Adaptation of Question Answering](https://arxiv.org/abs/2203.08926)" based on primeqa.

+Please also check out the [official repo](https://github.com/xiangyue9607/QVE) to exactly replicate the numbers in the paper.

 ## Preparing Data
-We use "SQuAD" as the source dataset and "NewsQA" "NaturalQuestionsShort" "HotpotQA" "TriviaQA-web" as target datasets.
+We use "SQuAD" as the source dataset and "NewsQA" "NaturalQuestionsShort" "HotpotQA" "HotpotQA-web" as target datasets.
 All the datasets can be downloaded from [MRQA](https://github.com/mrqa/MRQA-Shared-Task-2019).
 We use the original dev set as the test set and sample a limited number (by default: 1000) of QA pairs from the training as the dev set.
 Since there is no test set available for each dataset, we use the original dev set as the test set and sample 1,000 QA pairs from each target domain as the dev set (which we deem them as *target annotations* in the paper).
 After preprocessing, you will have train/dev/test json files under ```data``` dir (by default) with the same format as [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/).
 ```shell script